craftcms/docs/docs/4.x/config/app.md

 #### Redis Example

-To use Redis cache storage, you will first need to install the [yii2-redis](https://github.com/yiisoft/yii2-redis) library.
-Then configure Craft’s `cache` component to use it:
+To use Redis cache storage, you will first need to install the [yii2-redis](https://github.com/yiisoft/yii2-redis) library and provide connection details to the `redis` component.
+The `cache` component can then be replaced with `yii\redis\Cache::class`:

 ```php
 <?php